 - for a limited number of charts (between 2 and 5),

 - on large screens.

-The chart below shows the revenue of each product line for three different countries.
+The chart below shows the revenue of each product line for three different regions.
 You can easily see that the revenue for ‘computer system accessories’ is exceptional high in Asia and you can easily compare values within each business area, although you cannot easily compare values between different business areas.

 Two Categories Containing Many Items

 You can use a heatmap if the categories you’re comparing contain many items, and you’re just interested in showing approximate values.
 The heatmap is a two-dimensional representation of data where values are represented just by color.
 The heatmap below visualises gross sales of products items by month.

 In the example below, a heatmap is used by an IT department to visualize response times in ms throughout the weekdays and working hours using semantic colors to differentiate between response times.

 If you have a lot of categories, be aware that the heatmap might not render correctly on small devices.
 This is because all content on the screen will be resized proportionally and the category labels may by hidden due to lack of space.

 If you want to compare three categories such as product, region and quarter, we recommend displaying multiple charts in a matrix.
 All you need to do is make sure the charts all use the same scale.